 - download Breast cancer and how to spot it leaflet

-- for anyone with a learning disability, NHS Choices has videos that explain why breast screening is necessary and what will happen when you go for your screening, all videos have BSL and subtitles: NHS Choices - Your guide to breast screening videos (opens in a new window)
+- for anyone with a learning disability, the NHS Breast screening easy read booklet explains why breast screening is necessary and what will happen when you go for your screening.

 What is breast screening?

 Breast screening aims to find breast cancers early.
 There's a good chance of recovery if it's detected in its early stages.

 As the likelihood of getting breast cancer increases with age, all women who are aged 50-70 and registered with a GP are automatically invited for breast cancer screening every three years.
 Read more at NHS Choices - Breast cancer screening when it's offered..